knative/docs/docs/versioned/install/installing-kourier.md

 Note: this is an experimental/alpha feature.

-To enable proxy protocol feature, run the following command to patch config-kourier ConfigMap:
+To enable proxy protocol feature, run the following command to patch the `config-kourier` ConfigMap:

 ```bash
 kubectl patch configmap/config-kourier \